Gaa Koory

 www.cambridgeenglish.org

-In order to prepare the children for the different Cambridge English Qualifications related to their respective levels, all those language classes starting form Nursery/Kindergarden shall be delivered using Cambridge English material.
+In order to provide our learners with a content and open-mindedness suited for their international life, all those classes starting from Nursery/Kindergarden shall be delivered using Cambridge resources.

 • All exam fees shall be supported by the families (please contact the school for any further information)